georgemusson79/Minesweeper-Programmming-Project-16-11-2023/README.md

 - There should be a counter indicating the amount of mines there are on the board which decreases/increases when the player places/removes a flag
 - This is to indicate how close the player is to finishing the game

+## How to use
+- Run the program by running `main.py`
+- Command line arguments can be passed to set a custom resolution - the first argument is window width and the second is window height

 ## Requirements
 - [Pygame](https://pypi.org/project/pygame/)
 - [Python 3.11 Runtime Environment](https://www.python.org/downloads/)